dper/kanjiscripts/README.md

 onojapanese
 ===========

-A script for playing with onomatopoeic Japanese words.
-There are two parts to this: a script that finds onomatopoeic words and a second script that finds sentences containing those words.
+A script for playing with Japanese words and sentences.
+There are several scripts.

+* `find_ono.rb`.
+Lists onomatopoiec words as noted in edict.
+* `list_tags.rb`.
+Lists tags used in the Tatoeba sentence corpus.
+* `make_cards.rb`.
+Makes text for Japanese/English flash cards.

 Dictionary